jain-abhinav/chatbot_cornell_movie_database/README.md

 been incorporated in the chatbot to produce more meaningful responses [4].
 This model and its components are described in the next section.

+<br/>
 2. Background
-<br/>
-RNNs have diverse architectures and thus, can be deployed for accomplishing various tasks.
-The different types of RNN architectures are one-to-one which is considered as a generic neural network architecture, one-to-many for music notes generation, many-to-one for sentiment classification, many-to-many for machine translation where the input and output sequence lengths
+<br/>RNNs have diverse architectures and thus, can be deployed for accomplishing various tasks.
+The
+different types of RNN architectures are one-to-one which is considered as a generic neural network architecture, one-to-many for music notes generation, many-to-one for sentiment classification, many-to-many for machine translation where the input and output sequence lengths